A warm and cozy throw blanket in twill stripes woven with100% Alpaca Weaving Yarn.

 Weft Color Order: Begin and end with hemstitch.
 Weave with Color A, Color B, and Color C in the stripe or color block sequence of your choice for the entirety of your warp or until the blanket measures approximately 62" in loom.

 Finishing: Wet finish in cold water with a mild soap.
 Roll up in a towel to absorb excess water and hang or lay flat to dry.
 Press as needed and trim fringe to 6" on each side.

 Small looms are not limited to small projects!
-To weave a cozy throw blanket with our super soft 3/10 alpaca yarn, we suggest using a 10 dent or 12 dent reed (10 dent for a slightly airier blanket, and 12 dent for a slightly denser one.)
+To weave a similar version of this blanket with our 3/10 alpaca yarn on a rigid heddle loom, we suggest using a 10 or 12 dent heddle (10 for a slightly airier blanket, and 12 for a slightly denser one.)
 If you want to weave a blanket wider than your loom, you can simply wind a warp twice as long, weave two matching panels (following the specifications above), and seam them together using a figure-eight stitch.
-You can find some great tips on seaming rigid heddle pieces and an illustration of the figure-eight stitch on Interweave's website.
+You can find some great tips on seaming rigid heddle pieces and an illustration of the figure-eight stitch on Handwoven's website.

 Since you will be seaming two panels together to create this blanket, we recommend creating stripes in the warp and using a solid color for the weft (lining up stripes can be a hassle).